 Relationship with a Communication Strategy

+A communication strategy, whether it involves highly technical language or basic verbal communication, can benefit greatly from SMART communication goals.
 Think of SMART goals as the foundation of a communication strategy.
 They help define the desired outcome of the strategy, guiding actions and decisions.
-For instance, if a communications team aims to increase readership of the company newsletter, one of the best SMART communication goals examples could be to “Increase newsletter readership by 15% over the next six months by improving content and implementing a robust promotion strategy.”
+For instance, if a communications team aims to increase readership of the company newsletter, one of the best SMART communication goals examples could be to, “Increase newsletter readership by 15% over the next six months by improving content and implementing a robust promotion strategy.”

-Having these goals helps internal communications professionals to create focused, efficient plans.
+Nevertheless, having these goals helps internal communications professionals create focused, efficient plans.
 It enables their messages to be clearly understood.
-In this way, they will reduce errors, and miscommunications, and improve the effectiveness of their work.
+In this way, they can reduce errors, and miscommunications, and improve the effectiveness of their work.
 It helps in measuring success, tracking progress, and making necessary adjustments to their communication strategies.
-Ultimately, by aligning SMART communication goals with a communication strategy, businesses and individuals can create more effective communications within their organizations.

 Relationship with a Communication Plan

 Imagine that a team is preparing a meeting agenda.
 This goal is Specific (communicating the project’s progress) and Measurable (effective delivery of the message).
 It is also Achievable (actionable in the upcoming meeting), Relevant (pertinent to the team and project), and Time-bound (set for the next team meeting).
-Just ask yourself whether it’s realistic as well!
+Also, ask yourself whether it’s realistic as well!

 This is how, by applying SMART goals to a communication plan, we can ensure that a team or individual communicates effectively, providing clarity and direction.
 It facilitates the setting of professional goals, enables the tracking of progress, and helps to improve overall communication skills.
 By integrating SMART communication goals within a communication plan, organizations can create an environment that is conducive to productive discussions and successful goal setting.